Why does God feel so far away?

 • You confused a feeling for the thing.
 If your early experience of God was characterized by emotion, the absence of emotion can register as the absence of God.
 The tradition's strong claim is that these are not the same.

 • You are exhausted.
 Spiritual flatness often has a physical floor.
-Long sleep, real rest, and food do not solve everything, but they undo more than people think.
+Long sleep, real rest, food and movement do not solve everything, but they undo more than people think.

 • Something is unaddressed.
 Sometimes the distance is not about God; it is about a relationship, a habit, a grief, a half-conversation in your own head with someone who is no longer there.
 The flatness will not lift until that one is dealt with.